manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/index.md

 * Access methods such as downloadable files or API endpoints
 * A minimal metadata profile
-* Attributes that describe the protected area, including name, protection type, and legal basis (such as Act and section)
+* Attributes that describe the protected area, including name, protection type, and legal basis (such as act and section)

 The full draft guidelines are available here: [guidelines]({{ site.baseurl }}/guidelines.html)